Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

       - connection_add_route_entry
       - connection_remove_route_entry
 - Bluetooth mesh network
-  - Bluetooth framework has been extended to support Bluetooth mesh network standard.
+  - Bluetooth framework has been extended to support the Bluetooth mesh network standards.
     - Platform API for Bluetooth mesh network features has been added.
     - Open source bluez module has been upgraded to support Bluetooth mesh network.
     - Tizen Bluetooth framework has been extended to control bluez’s mesh daemon.
-  - Tizen devices will be able to do Bluetooth mesh network provisioning and control devices like smart blubs, which support Bluetooth mesh network standard.
+  - Bluetooth mesh network provisioning and controlling devices like smart bulbs, which support Bluetooth mesh network standards has been added.
 - Wi-Fi multiple interface support
   - Network modules have been extended to support devices with multiple Wi-Fi network interfaces.
-    - connman and net-config have been extended to identify a specific Wi-Fi network interface for its operations like scan and connect.
+    - connman and net-config have been extended to identify a specific Wi-Fi network interface for operations like scan and connect.
-    - Platform API for specifying Wi-Fi network interface for each operation has been added for connection and wifi-manager API.
+    - Platform API for specifying the Wi-Fi network interface for each operation has been added for connection and Wi-Fi Manager API.
-  - Public connection and wifi-manager API are backward compatible by introducing a concept of default Wi-Fi network interface.
+  - Public connection and Wi-Fi Manager API is backward compatible by introducing a concept of default Wi-Fi network interface.
-- UWB (Ultra wideband) ranging
+- Ultra wideband (UWB) ranging
   - Platform API for UWB has been added.
   - UWB manager daemon has been added.
-  - It has been tested with Decawave’s dwm1001 module on RPI4.
+  - UWB manager daemon has been tested with Decawave’s dwm1001 module on RPI 4.
-  - Devices with UWB modules will be able to measure distance between them.
+  - Devices with UWB modules have been enabled to measure the distance between them.

 ### Security